Caribbean countries and territories report imported cases of coronavirus disease in March 2020. Maintain basic health precautions.

 - Date: March 2020

-- Dominican Republic: Five imported cases with at least one reported in La Altagracia Province.
+- Dominican Republic: Single imported case in La Altagracia Province.
 No local transmission.

-- Saint Martin: Two imported cases reported.
+- Saint Martin: Single imported case reported.
 No local transmission.

-- Saint-Barthelemy: Single imported cases reported.
+- Saint-Barthelemy: Two imported cases reported.
 No local transmission.

 Background and Analysis